 The initial step involves determining the likelihood of Team USA medaling in the team competition and identifying the gymnasts for the team.
 Subsequent stages include identifying individual gymnasts most likely to medal in specific events.
 Analysis revealed several gymnasts likely to medal in individual events, some of whom may not align with the predicted Team USA lineup.
 Consequently, a team selection algorithm was applied to other countries that performed well in team qualification events for the Olympics, providing a guideline for estimating scores of top-performing nations.
 This knowledge aids in selecting gymnasts for Team USA, with the objective of optimizing individual medal potential while securing team success.

 For the Men's teams, algorithms such as Tabu Search, Hyper-Heuristic, and Variable Neighborhood Search (VNS) were considered.
 The analytical process for the Men's team commenced similarly to the Women's team.
 Analysis indicates that the USA Men's team is likely not to medal but secure a 4th place finish in the team competition.
 With the focus shifted from building a robust team, the emphasis is now on identifying individuals with the potential to medal.
 Evaluation identified only two men with the potential to medal in individual events, both of whom were part of the team selected through the team modeling process.
 This approach still allows for the formation of a strong Team USA with potential medal prospects.

+The following sections will delve into a comprehensive investigation, examining historical performance data, employing various machine learning and statistical models, and conducting event-specific analyses to select the most suitable gymnasts for each event.
+The research ultimately aims to provide valuable insights into the USA's Olympic gymnastics team selection process and increase the chances of securing gold medals on the world's most prestigious stage.

 Data Flow